izzyleung/Robots/README.md

 Detailed description can be found under each project folder.

+#__Warning__
+Sina App Engine now charge you for using MySQL with ridiculous amount of money.
+Think twice before deploying your code to SAE.

+Shame on you, Sina!

 #How to deploy the code to SAE
 Pack all the dependencies by executing